 BASIC METHOD: My current research practice consists of a phenomenologically based interview with regularly practicing meditators.
 The participant is asked to chose a moment from within their own meditation practice and this is what we explore together during the interview.
 In another session, I lead them in a mindfully based, improvisational movement practice.
 We conduct additional interviews based on their experiences during this movement practice.

-INTERVIEWS: Not only is the specificity of movement practice (more on this below) useful in research, but also is the particular style of interview practice.
+INTERVIEW: Not only is the specificity of movement practice (more on this below) useful in research, but also is the particular style of interview practice.
 It is a style inspired by neurophenomenologist Francisco Varela, Pierre Vermersch and colleagues.
 “Experience is suffused with spontaneous pre-understanding…pre-understanding itself must be examined since it is unclear what kind of knowledge it represents….”
 (Varela)

-Rather than asking participants to fill out forms or to tell a story of what they remember, these interviews seek to bring the interviewee back, to re-live a specific moment, several times – in order to cull out traces of sensation, in order to find what implicit knowledge/intuition exists there.
+Rather than asking participants to fill out forms or to tell a story of what they remember, these interviews seek to bring the interviewee back, to re-visit a specific moment, several times – in order to cull out traces of sensation, in order to find what implicit knowledge/intuition exists there.
 It’s an investigation to learn more about the ‘pre-understanding’ in experience.

 MOVEMENT: In each movement session the participants are led in exercises created to awaken awareness of their own subtle sensation.
 One example of this might be: articulately noticing what it feels like to walk in that particular space, in that moment, and noticing any shifts that occur when in closer proximity to the other people in the room.